Who We Are

 What We Do

 HAC provides a community for Humanists in Connecticut through regular meetings and social events.
-(At one point we were the only humanist organization in the state, but now there are several others.)
+(At one point we were the only general humanist organization in the state, but now there are several others.)

 What’s a Humanist?